Recurring Urinary Tract Infections (UTIs): Causes and Treatment

 In addition, abnormalities of the anatomy of the vagina or vulva may predispose dogs to develop infections.
 Excessive skin folds around the vulva trap moisture, thus serving as a perfect breeding ground for bacteria.
 These bacteria then migrate into the vagina and into the bladder via the urethra.

-Other causes of recurrent bladder infection may include bladder stones, bladder polyps, bladder cancer, vaginal strictures, vaginal septae and other anatomical abnormalities.
+Other causes of recurrent bladder infections may include bladder stones, bladder polyps, bladder cancer, vaginal strictures, vaginal septae and other anatomical abnormalities.

 A urinalysis and culture of the urine are done to see if a bladder infection is present.
 Abdominal ultrasound is used to evaluate the